projectcalico/calico/docs/calicoctl/node.md

 When running the `calicoctl node` command with the `--libnetwork` plugin, the command starts a container using the `calico/node-libnetwork` Docker image in addition to starting the `calico/node` Docker image.

+The `--runtime=none` setting can be used to prevent Calico from launching the calico-node Docker container, instead allowing you to run the core processes via some other means.
+For example, you might install directly on the host and execute them via a systemd unit.

 The `--ip` and `--ip6` flags should be used to specify a unique IP address that is owned by an interface on this Calico host system.
 These IP addresses are